Meet the Tennis Professionals at The Sea Pines Resort

-Ben Hale, whose extensive tennis teaching and directing career on Hilton Head Island dates back to 1977, is a certified PTR member with a professional rating and a USPTA Pro 1.
+Ben Hale, whose extensive tennis teaching and directing career on Hilton Head Island dates back to 1977, is a certified PTR member with a "Professional" rating and a USPTA Pro 1.

-Ben began as a staff professional for the Rod Laver Tennis Center at the Palmetto Dunes Oceanfront Resort.
+Hale began as a staff professional for the Rod Laver Tennis Center at the Palmetto Dunes Oceanfront Resort.

 During the 1980s, he worked in Harbour Town for The Sea Pines Resort and managed its club on Forest Beach.
 Following his 24 years as director at a Hilton Head country club, Hale rejoined his friends in Harbour Town.